ziglang/zig-bootstrap/README.md

 ## Build Instructions

 ```
-build -j1 triple [options]
+build -j1 native baseline
 ```

+All parameters are required:

-Replace `-j1` with your jobs parameter to make, and `triple` with one of the Supported Triples below.
+ * `-j1`: Replace with your jobs parameter to make.
+ * `native`: Replace with one of the Supported Triples below, or use `native` for the native triple.
+ * `baseline`: Replace with a `-mcpu` parameter of Zig. `baseline` means it will target a generic CPU for the target. `native` means it will target the native CPU.
+See the Zig documentation for more details.

-If it succeeds, the output will be in `out/zig-triple/`.
+If it succeeds, the output will be in `out/zig-triple-mcpu/`.

-`[options]` could be, for example: `-mcpu=generic+v6kz`.

-Note that the `triple` parameter is not optional.
-For the native target, you still have to pass the triple explicitly.
-To make it native, additionally pass `-mcpu=native` for `[options]`.

 ### Supported Triples